Bayesian Nonparametric Models for Multiple Raters: a General Statistical Framework: Simulation Study

-\paragraph{Parameters recovery assessment.} Model recovery performance is assessed through the Root Mean Square Error (RMSE) and the Mean Absolute Error (MAE) computed respectively as the root mean square difference and the mean absolute difference between the posterior mean and the true value of the parameters across data sets.
-For the subject and raters specific parameters, i.e. $\{\theta_i\}_1^I$, $\{\tau_j, 1/\sigma^2_j\}_1^J$, RMSE, and MAE are average both across individuals and data sets. \\ For the sake of comparison across different scenarios, we report the standardized version of both indices.
-More precisely, those related to $\theta$, $\tau$, $\mu$ and $\mu_G$ are divided by the mean value of the rating scale, i.e. 50; those regarding $\omega^2$, $\omega^2_G$, $\phi^2$, $\phi^2$, $\Tilde{\sigma}$, $\Tilde{\sigma}_H$ and the $ICC_A$ are divided by their true value.
-The S-RMSEs and S-MAEs related to $1/\sigma^2$ are divided by $0.15$ which is the mean reliability level in each scenario.
+\paragraph{Model recovery assessment.} Parameter recovery performance is assessed through the Root Mean Square Error (RMSE) and the Mean Absolute Error (MAE) computed respectively as the root mean square difference and the mean absolute difference between the posterior mean and the true value of the parameters across data sets.
+For the subject and raters specific parameters, i.e. $\{\theta_i\}_1^I$, $\{\tau_j, 1/\sigma^2_j\}_1^J$, RMSE, and MAE are average both across individuals and data sets. \\ For the sake of comparison across different scenarios, we report the standardized version of both indices (S-RMSE, S-MAE) for the structural parameters.
+More precisely, those related to $\mu$ and $\mu_G$ are divided by the mean value of the rating scale, i.e. 50; those regarding $\omega^2$, $\omega^2_G$, $\phi^2$, $\phi^2$, $\Tilde{\sigma}$, $\Tilde{\sigma}_H$ and the $ICC_A$ are divided by their true value. \\ The models' performance in recovering the density distributions of individuals' specific parameters is evaluated through visual inspection.
+We give an example of how different densities might lead to very different conclusions on the data generative process \citep{paganin2024computational, BDA3, steinbakk2009posterior}.
+Specifically, we draw new replications from the respective posterior predictive distributions and compare these samples to the original data.
+If the models capture relevant aspects of the data, they should look similar, and replications should not deviate systematically from the data.
+We measure discrepancy in central asymmetry through the statistic $T_1(y,\mu_G)=|y_{.25}-\mu_G|-|y_{.75}-\mu_G|$, where $y_{.25}$ and $y_{,75}$ are the first and the third quartile, and in the left tail weight by the statistics $T_2(y)=min(y)$.